johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-04-05-bicep-user-defined-types-and-bash-single-item-arrays/index.md

 var allowedIPAddresses = anArrayInJSON.allowedIPAddresses
 ```

 This works, but I miss the type safety of Bicep.
 I want to be able to say that `allowedIPAddresses` is an array.
+And if I can go further, I'd like to say it's a `string` array also.
 I can do this with a [Bicep user defined type](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types).
 It's worth noting that user defined types are a new feature in Bicep and you'll need to use the latest version of Bicep to use them and opt in by putting this option in your `bicepconfig.json` file:

 ```json
 {